MicrosoftDocs/data-integration/data-integration/vnet/data-gateway-business-model.md

 |Dataset	|Global Revenue Analytics	|Dataset On-Demand Refresh	|Background |

 Description of each line item by Operation name:
-•	Virtual network Data Gateway Uptime: The additional charge from using the virtual network data gateway.
-This is billed at $0.72/hour and is consistent across all artifacts.
+•	Virtual network Data Gateway Uptime: The extra charge from using the virtual network data gateway.
+This charge is billed at $0.72/hour and is consistent across all artifacts.
-•	(Dataset) Virtual network Data Gateway: This is the charge for compute from executing queries on the M Engine.
+•	(Dataset) Virtual network Data Gateway: The charge for compute from executing queries on the M Engine.
 The virtual network Data Gateway hosts the M Engine and reports its usage to the semantic model artifact.
-•	(Dataset) Dataset On-Demand Refresh: This is the charge for compute from using the Analysis Services engine to execute the semantic model.
+•	(Dataset) Dataset On-Demand Refresh: The charge for compute from using the Analysis Services engine to execute the semantic model.
 The charges from the item kind dataset should be the same as they would be without using the virtual network data gateway.
-The virtual network data gateway uptime charge is the only additional charge.
+The virtual network data gateway uptime charge is the only extra charge.

-The following diagram illustrates this.
+The following diagram illustrates how the cost model works.
 You can see that under semantic models there are two compute engines (Analysis Service compute and the Power Query or Mashup Engine compute) and one infrastructure item for the virtual network Data Gateway that all need to be charged for.
 If you use OneLake for storage, you would be billed for that too.

 :::image type="content" source="media\vnet-business-model.png" alt-text="Diagram showing virtual network data gateway meters.":::